-These scholars have been selected through a competitive process to present their papers on the 2023 theme: Baptists and Global Mission.
-As Scholars consider how Baptists around the world have thought about missions and engaged in missionary work, Fellows will respond to their work in progress.
+Scholars for 2023 were selected through a competitive process to present their papers at the on the 2023 theme: Baptists and Global Mission.
+As Scholars considered how Baptists around the world have thought about missions and engaged in missionary work, Fellows responded to their papers as they convened in Oxford, UK.

 Making Sense of the Missionary Life of Adele Fielde, Woman of Religious Belief, Science and Activism